XXiaoA/ns-textobject.nvim/README.md

 ### Usage

-We will make the keymaps refer to your nvim-surround's aliases automatically after calling `setup`, if your `auto_mapping` option is true (defalut is true). <br>
+We will make the keymaps refer to your nvim-surround's aliases and surrounds automatically after calling `setup`.
+If you want to disable this feature, check the [Configuration](#Configuration) . <br>

-Or, you could map manually like the following:
+Then you're able to map manually like the following:

 <details>
 <summary><font size="2" color="">Click to show the code.</font></summary>